-Most modern poetry is written in free verse, i.e. without any formal restrictions, or sometimes in metre but still without rhymes or particular lines lengths.
+Most modern English poetry is written in free verse, i.e. without any formal restrictions, or in blank verse, i.e. in metre but still without rhymes or particular lines lengths.
 This is art, but it is a very different art from what I’m doing.
 The results are also called poems, but they’re as different from the Seven Secular Sermons as watercolor paintings are different from a knotted carpet.
 So here is a sketch of how I do my carpet knotting.

 I like to write in double rhyme